Get Protected and Learn the Difference Between Cyber and Crime Insurance

 Social engineering attacks and subsequent claims happen every day and affect everything from small nonprofits to large, sophisticated companies.
 Ubiquiti Networks, a technology and communications company, is an example of this trend.
 The company was a victim of a social engineering attack that cost Ubiquiti Networks more than $39 million.
 The right coverage can minimize the damage from an attack like this.

 Coverages offered vary depending on the carrier.
 While most good crime forms will offer the fraudulent fund transfer coverage as an optional coverage, many will only offer the social engineering fraud coverage with a small sub-limit and for certain classes of business.
+Additionally, most coverage only applies to the insured’s own funds.
+Only a few carriers will provide coverage for client funds.

 Good cyber carriers may offer social engineering fraud coverage, but not on all classes of business.
 Banks, for example, may have their crime coverage with a crime market that does not have the ability to offer a social engineering fraud sub-limit.
 Even if both cyber and crime markets can offer the coverage, there may be different attachment points and coverage triggers along with very different definitions and different claims handlers managing the claim.